Swapnil-ingle/Swapnil-ingle.github.io/get-a-software-dev-job-as-a-fresher.md

 Go for small-scale or startup companies, instead of aiming for the big MNCs at the start of your career.

-I don't know how many people (freshers) realize that working in a small-scale/startup company at the beginning of your career would add a lot of value compared to working in an MNC where the exposure to what kind of work you get is very capped, due to the very nature of these companies as they are very organized and have proper context separation between different roles and responsibilities.
-In contrast, in a startup, you'll get to do all things and everything.
+I don't know how many people (freshers) realize that working in a small-scale/startup company at the beginning of your career would add a lot of value compared to working in an MNC.
+With MNCs, the exposure to the kind of work you get is very limited.
+This is because they have huge projects and can only hand-over a minuscule part of it to each employee to maintain productivity.
+In contrast, in a start-up, you'll get to see the whole spectrum from the start to the end of a project.
+No doubt, you won't have the comfort of an MNC, you'll have to slog 10-12 hours every day, but you will learn a lot in a short span of time.

 So, work for a small-scale company to get that precious experience and learning.